sebastianlux/tfbuildtask-updateAssemblyInfo/README.md

 If you only want to update specific files, you can adjust the `Root folder` accordingly.

 It is also possible to add the build task multiple times to update different files with different content.

+You can also update any other assembly attribute via the *Custom attributes* field using the pattern 'AssemblyAttribute=value', each key-value pair separated by a semicolon (e.g. 'FirstNameAssemblyAttribute=John;LastNameAssemblyAttribute=Doe').